gemc/clas12Tags/README.md

 module switch gemc/dev
 ```

-> [!NOTE]
+> [!Caution]
 > This will set the environment variables `GEMC` `GEMC_DATA_DIR` to the /scigroup location.
+> Be careful:
-> If you are testing some API changes, point $GEMC the cloned clas12Tags directory.
+> 1) If you are testing some API changes, point $GEMC the cloned clas12Tags directory.
-> If you are testing geometry changes using the clas12-config gcards,
+> 2) If you are testing geometry changes using the clas12-config gcards,
 > point $GEMC the cloned clas12Tags directory.

 <br>